 Children’s Educational Plan and Options:

-The city has a growing international K–12 school with a strong British curriculum and several expatriate teachers; instruction is given in English.
+The city has a growing international K–12 school with a strong British curriculum and several expat teachers; instruction is given in English.
 It should be noted that 95 percent of the student body is Arab.

-This is a partially funded position with the expectation that, once a candidate is appointed, efforts will be made to raise 75 percent of support costs through the applicant’s network of friends and family, local church, or other resources.
+The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends and family, local church, or other resources.
 Information on support costs will be made available upon application.
 Training and/or coaching in fund-raising is available.

 Applicants should be aware that serving in the international world often requires a higher degree of grace and flexibility.
 For example, overseas teams can be suddenly and unexpectedly impacted by illness, government decisions, financial realities, team changes, or other factors beyond the team’s control.
-The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process has begun or is completed.
+The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process.

 Please contact Pat Altemose at firstname.lastname@example.org.